 Once such a share has become unrestricted, section 9C will apply to a subsequent disposal of the share provided it has been held for at least three years.
 The date of acquisition for purposes of section 9C will be the date when the taxpayer became the owner of the share.
-This is a question of fact and will depend on the terms of the particular share plan.
+This date is a question of fact and will depend on the terms of the particular share plan.

-The base cost of the vested share is determined under paragraph 20(1)(h)(i) of the Eighth Schedule, which provides that it is equal to the market value of the share or the amount received or accrued upon its disposal, as the case may be, that was taken into account in determining the amount of the income gain or loss (including a situation in which the gain and loss so determined was nil).
-By granting a step up in base cost paragraph 20(1)(h)(i) prevents double taxation of the section 8C income gain and any subsequent capital gain.
+The base cost of the vested share is determined under paragraph 20(1)(h)(i) of the Eighth Schedule, which provides that it is equal to the market value of the share or the amount received or accrued upon its disposal, as the case may be, that was taken into account in determining the amount of the income gain or loss (including a situation in which the gain and loss so determined was nil) under section 8C.
+By granting a step-up in base cost paragraph 20(1)(h)(i) prevents double taxation, that is, it avoids subjecting the income gain under section 8C to CGT.